aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Gets an object representing the identifier information associated with a worksheet.

+**Remarks**

 Worksheet.CustomProperties provide a preferred mechanism for storing arbitrary data.
 It supports legacy third-party document components, as well as those situations that have a stringent need for binary parts.

 **Returns:**
 [CustomPropertyCollection](../../com.aspose.cells/custompropertycollection)